red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

 - Click *Create*.
 - On the left menu, select *Workloads > Pods*.
 After a couple of minutes, all the pods of your project should be running.
+At a minimum, you should see a pod for pachd alongside etcd, and postgres:

+    ```
+    NAME                           READY   STATUS    RESTARTS   AGE
+    etcd-0                         1/1     Running   0          18h
+    pachd-5db79fb9dd-b2gdq         1/1     Running   2          18h
+    postgres-0                     1/1     Running   0          18h
+    ```

 You just installed Pachyderm.
 ## Post Deployment

 1. Reach Red Hat OpenShift Data Science Platform from your **Cluster Management Console** by clicking on the multi-squared icon, then select **Red Hat OpenShift Data Science** in OpenShift Managed Services.